voicebase/voicebase-docs/docs/how-to-guides/callbacks.md

 To request a processing-completed callback from VoiceBase, include a JSON configuration attachment with your media POST.
 The configuration attachment should contain the key:

+*notes:*
+* Each callback in the set below will result in a unique call to the specified server upon media completion.
+* If "type" is not specified: "analytics" is assumed, which will return the JSON transcript with words array.
+In addition, DFXP, SRT, WebVTT, and plain-text transcripts will be provided in the "additionalFormats" object using Base64 encoding.

 ```json

 {